Arthur Jones (American football)

-Arthur Willis Jones III (born June 3, 1986) is a former American football defensive end who played eight seasons in the National Football League (NFL).
-He played college football at Syracuse.
-He was drafted by the Baltimore Ravens in the fifth round of the 2010 NFL Draft and won Super Bowl XLVII with them.
-Jones has also played for the Indianapolis Colts and Washington Redskins.
-He is also the older brother of UFC Heavyweight Champion Jon Jones, and Super Bowl winner, defensive end Chandler Jones of the Las Vegas Raiders.
+Arthur Willis Jones III (June 3, 1986 – October 3, 2025) was an American professional football player who was a defensive end for eight seasons in the National Football League (NFL).
+He played college football for the Syracuse Orange.
+He was selected by the Baltimore Ravens in the fifth round of the 2010 NFL draft and won Super Bowl XLVII with them.
+Jones also played for the Indianapolis Colts and Washington Redskins.
+He was also the older brother of former UFC light heavyweight and heavyweight champion Jon Jones and Super Bowl–winning defensive end Chandler Jones.

-Early years
+Early life

-Jones was born in Rochester, New York to parents Arthur Jr. and Camille Jones.
+Jones was born in Rochester, New York, on June 3, 1986, to Arthur and Camille Jones.
 After moving to Endicott, Jones attended Union–Endicott High School.
-At Union–Endicott he played both football and wrestled.
+At Union–Endicott he was on both the football and wrestling teams.
 He was a two time NY state champ in wrestling.
 As a senior, he had 64 tackles, six sacks, and one fumble recovery to help lead Union–Endicott to a Section IV championship.
 Following that championship season, Jones was ranked as the 18th best prospect in New York by SuperPrep.

 Considered only a two-star recruit by Rivals.com, Jones was not ranked among the nation's best defensive tackle prospects.
 He chose Syracuse over Pittsburgh and Rutgers.